Mhoward1934/Farmers-Market/README.md

 # Farmers-Market

-### This is a mock website to demonstrate a modern front-end web design.
+### This website was developed for a Farmers Market venue displaying featured vegetables and events in a modern front-end web design.
 ### You can view the website here:  https://mhoward1934.github.io/Farmers-Market/

 ## Built With: